 If you are considering disposing of your human waste in a general waste bin, check that you comply with any local regulations first.
 These biohazard waste bags are a great way to make sure that your waste is clearly labeled.

-So, to answer our most frequently asked question – what do we do for a toilet on our off grid smallholding?!
+What do we do for a toilet option on our off-grid smallholding?!

 No water is required, and we are building up a lovely supply of humanure to use in a couple of years!